List of Marvel Comics characters: L: Ganke Lee

 Ganke Lee is a supporting character in stories featuring Miles Morales / Spider-Man.
 The character, created by Brian Michael Bendis and Sara Pichelli, first appeared in Ultimate Comics Spider-Man (vol. 2) #2 (November 2011), which was published as part of Marvel Comics' Ultimate Marvel line of books, which are set in a universe and continuity separate from the "mainstream" Marvel Universe.

 Ganke is a Korean-American boy and Miles's classmate, best friend and confidant.
 After the accident behind Miles's superhuman abilities, Ganke is the first one with whom Miles shares this secret, and is the one who immediately suggests that Miles use these new powers as the new Spider-Man.
-When Marvel Comics ended the Ultimate Marvel imprint with the 2015 "Secret Wars" storyline, in which the Marvel Universe was merged with other alternate universes (including the Ultimate Universe), Molecule Man's efforts transported Miles, Ganke and their respective families and friends to the mainstream universe.
+Marvel Comics ended the Ultimate Marvel imprint with the 2015 "Secret Wars" storyline, in which the Marvel Universe was merged with other alternate universes (including the Ultimate Universe).
+Molecule Man's efforts transported Miles, Ganke and their respective families and friends to the mainstream universe.

 Ganke befriends Danika Hart, a YouTuber obsessed with Spider-Man.
 He acts as an indirect source for Danika, but asks to be called "Ned" rather than use his real name.